plone/training/docs/mastering-plone/custom_search.md

 # Custom Search

-Volto has a search block that allows you to build custom searches without additional addons.
+Volto has a search block that allows you to build custom searches without additional add-ons.

 ## Exercise